Ursa submits plans to drill in Battlement PUD

 For its part, Ursa will continue to engage the community to address concerns, Simpson said, adding that more than 70 people turned out for an Ursa community event several weeks ago.

 Devanney said Battlement Concerned Citizens will continue to work with the state to try and strengthen regulations related to drilling sites in close proximity to residential areas.

 The county has until July 16 to determine whether or not Ursa’s application is complete, according to Fred Jarman, director of Garfield County Community Development.
-He hopes to start reviewing the application Monday.
+He previously said he hoped to start reviewing the application this week.

 Public hearings will likely be scheduled at least 45 days from the date the application is determined to be complete.